HyperBDR/docs/src/product-overview/presales/poc.md

 # Proof of Concept

-HyperBDR offers Proof of Concept(PoC).
-This document will introduce the scope and objectives of PoC.
+This document is primarily intended to describe how to provide Proof of Concept (PoC) for HyperMotion & HyperBDR before the project.

 ## PoC Scope Overview